-This financial product, which: a) promotes environmental characteristics in accordance with Article 8 of the Disclosure Regulation (SFDR) as stated in the section ("To what extent were the environmental and/or social characteristics promoted by this financial product met?" and b) which partially invests in economic activities that contribute to one or more environmental or social objectives (as stated in the section "What were the objectives of the sustainable investments that the financial product partially made directly enable other activities to make a substantial contribution to an environmental objective.
+This financial product, which: a) promotes environmental characteristics in accordance with Article 8 of the Disclosure Regulation (SFDR) as stated in the section "To what extent were the environmental and/or social characteristics promoted by this financial product met?" and b) partially invests in economic activities that contribute to one or more environmental or social objectives (as stated in the section "What were the objectives of the sustainable investments that the financial product partially made and how did the sustainable investment contribute to such objectives?") may contribute to one or more of the environmental goals outlined in Art.
+9 of the Taxonomy Regulation (EU) 2020/852, including but not limited to: